dcrules2/pl-sample-storacha/README.md

   "license": "ISC",
   "dependencies": {
     "@web3-storage/w3up-client": "^14.1.1",
+    "axios": "^1.7.2",
+    "cheerio": "^1.0.0-rc.12",
     "files-from-path": "^1.0.4",
     "formdata-node": "^6.0.3"
   }
 }
 ```

 When you're done your file directory should look similar to this.
 You can use the CLI or your preferred method to add the other files.
+Our functions will create the `temp` directory so you don't need to add it now.

 ```
 ├── node_modules